01445 741333 | The Original Collection

 Nature on your doorstep

 Planning your NC500 adventure?
 Shieldaig Lodge is the perfect stop for all nature lovers.
-Within and around Shieldaig Lodge lies incredible wildlife - from red deer roaming the hills to playful otters in the bay.
-And with our lodge being perfectly positioned on the edge of the loch, you’ve got one of the best seats in the house for spotting it all.
-Add in our unique and falconry experience, and you’ve got the perfect base for a nature-filled Highland adventure.
+Within and around our estate is incredible wildlife, from red deer roaming the hills to playful sea otters in the bay.
+And as our historic hunting lodge is perfectly positioned on the edge of the loch, our guests have one of the best seats in the house for spotting it all.
+Add in our unique falconry experience, and you’ve got the perfect base for a nature-filled Highland adventure.
 So, if you’re looking for things to do near Shieldaig Lodge, you’re in for a treat.

 What to bring

-Binoculars – these are crucial for spotting distant birds and getting a closer look at other animals without disturbing them
+Binoculars – these are crucial for spotting sea birds in the distance and getting a closer look at other animals without disturbing them

-Camera – these are great for capturing these special moments – make sure to have a good zoom lens that’s also weatherproof – Scottish Highlands can be wet!
+Camera – for capturing these special wildlife encounters – make sure to have a good zoom lens that’s also weatherproof as the Scottish Highlands can be wet!

 What wildlife will you spot and where?

-With a bit of patience, loads!
-Our stunning location in the peaceful corner of the Scottish Highlands offers significant opportunities to spot various species in their natural habitats without having to stray far from the lodge.
+With a bit of patience, our peaceful corner of the Scottish Highlands offers plenty of opportunities to spot some of the region's most spectacular species in their natural habitats, without having to stray too far.

 Red Deer

-These deer surround the lodge in the encompassing hills and forests as the lodge itself is situated in an area known for its red deer population.
-Why not take a walk and see what you can spot!
+These deer have made the hills and forests around the lodge their home and the area is known for its red deer population.
+Why not take a walk and see how many you can spot?

 Otters and seals

-As our lodge is nestled right on the shore of Shieldaig Bay, which opens onto Loch Torridon, it is a prime viewing point for spotting marine wildlife such as otters and seals.
-These playful creatures are often seen enjoying the water - so why not head down there and have a look?
-For an even closer encounter, why not consider one of the guided Sea Kayaking tours.
-This is a huge opportunity to catch sight of them.
-Many of the rooms at the lodge offer beautiful views of the loch, making it possible to spot these seals and otters right from the comfort of your own room!
+Our lodge is nestled right on the shore of Shieldaig Bay, which opens onto Loch Torridon – a prime viewing point for spotting marine wildlife such as otters and seals.
+These playful creatures are often seen playing in the water, so why not head down there and have a look?
+Again, our Sea Kayaking Tours are a great opportunity to get closer to these beautiful animals.
+If you're staying at the hotel, many of the rooms at the lodge offer beautiful views of the loch, making it possible to spot these seals from the comfort of your bedroom.

 Wildlife you can spot in Wester Ross